falcao-g/desafio-mega/README.md

 - Register a new user
 - Login
-- Ability to chenge password, email and profile picture
+- Ability to change password, name and upload profile picture
 - Get all player items
 - See details of one specific item
 - Sell an item